wasp-lang/wasp/web/docs/auth/migrate-from-11.md

 ### New project structure

 Here's a file tree of a fresh Wasp project created with the previous version of Wasp.
-More precisely, this is what you'll get if you run `wasp new project` using Wasp 0.11.x:
+More precisely, this is what you'll get if you run `wasp new myProject` using Wasp 0.11.x:

 ```
 .